kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: What is mixin?**

-    A: Mixin is how many times your transaction ix "mixed" with others for obfuscation and privacy.
+    A: Mixin is how many times your transaction is "mixed" with others for obfuscation and privacy.
 Most people suggest a mixin of 3.
 Larger mixin's will take longer to be confirmed unless a higher fee is used.
 A mixin of 0 can be used to have a non private transaction.

 * **Q: How can I view my balance?**

-    A: If your TurtleCoind.exe is fully synced, in simplewallet.exe, simply type `balance`
+    A: If your TurtleCoind.exe is fully synced, in simplewallet.exe, simply type `balance`.

 * **Q: I'm seeing an error like this in TurtleCoind.exe: `2018-Jan-25 23:18:34.620941 WARNING Transaction 862689940f8860b4410a4eef7be326b05aedc6b14a26e68e503769017ee80359 is not valid.
 Reason: Transaction uses spent key image`.
 Should I worry?**